StormCreative/php-styleguide/README.md

     </code>
 </pre>

-As you will notice, when using an IF or a Foreach or anything other than a Class or Method, the curly braces go after *not* underneath.
+As you will notice, control structures or anything other than a Class or Method, the curly braces go after *not* underneath.

 #### Parentheses and spacing